p0ns/chauchera-new/doc/README.md

-Chaucha Core 0.13.2
+Chauchera 0.13.2
 =====================

 Setup
 ---------------------
-[Chaucha Core](http://chaucha.org/en/download) is the original Chaucha client and it builds the backbone of the network.
+[Chauchera](http://chaucha.org/en/download) is the original Chaucha client and it builds the backbone of the network.
 However, it downloads and stores the entire history of Chaucha transactions (which is currently several GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

 Running
 ---------------------